How to use regular expressions when building destination URLs or custom event type goals

 - Event category - The category of event you want to track.
 For example, 'video

 - Event action - The type of user interaction you want to track.
-For example 'play' or 'pause' etc
+For example, 'play' or 'pause'

 - Event label - The name of the element that caused the action.
-For example 'trailer' or 'behindthescenes' etc
+For example, 'trailer' or 'behindthescenes'

 - Event value - A numerical value associated with that event.
-Could be length of the video played etc.
+For example, the length of the video played

 - Regular expressions is a complex topic.
 There are free tools available online (for example: http://www.regexr.com/) that can assist you in building and validating their regular expression patterns with your conversion URLs.